 Smart meters measure how much gas and electricity you’re using, as well as what it’s costing you and, display this on a handy in-home display.

-They also send automatic meter readings to your energy supplier at least once a month, so you will receive accurate, not estimated, bills.
+With a smart meter, you can wave goodbye to complicated meter readings.
+The smart meter shows a digital meter reading and automatically sends the reading to your energy supplier at least once a month, so you will receive accurate, not estimated, bills.

-On an in-home display, you’ll be able to clearly see:
+On an in-home display, you’ll be able to read: